You usually need your landlord's permission to make improvements to your private, council or housing association home.

 - insulating your loft

-If you rent your home from the council or a housing association, you always need their written permission for major improvements such as:
+If you rent your home from the council or a housing association, you always need their written permission for major improvements.

 - dividing a room to create an extra bedroom

 - installing a new kitchen of your choice

 Check what your tenancy agreement says because you may need permission for small improvements such as getting a garden shed or putting in new kitchen cabinets.

 Council tenants usually have to pay for their own improvements.
 You might be able to get compensation for doing certain improvements, but only when your tenancy ends.

 You are usually responsible for decorating your home and don't need your landlord's permission.